 This is vital in an emergency situation, where you have to act quickly and competently, with little or no time to refer to a written document for clarification.

 When reviewing a procedure after an ‘event’, changes may be required according to the needs you identify.
 If you do make changes, update every member of staff and all service users at the earliest opportunity.

 Early years providers are required to conduct regular risk assessments, which identify aspects of the environment that must be checked on a regular basis.

 This involves deciding what should be done to prevent harm and ensuring that the relevant actions are taken and are updated whenever necessary.

 Health and safety law does not expect all risk to be eliminated but that ‘reasonable precautions’ are taken and staff are trained and aware of their responsibilities.

 This is particularly important in an early years setting, as children should be able to grow, develop and take appropriate risks through physically challenging play.

 Children must have the opportunity and be encouraged to work out what is not safe and what they should do when faced with risk.

-Your setting should have comprehensive risk assessments that inform your procedures, and a competent person in charge of implementation.
+Your setting should have risk assessments where helpful in relation to specific issues that inform your procedures, and a competent person in charge of implementation.

 Staff in all settings, and at every level, should be involved in reviewing risk assessments, as they are the ones with first-hand knowledge of whether control measures are effective and can give an informed view to help update them accordingly.